asyml/ForteHealth/CONTRIBUTING.md

 ### Coding Style

-The programming language for Forte is Python.
+The programming language for ForteHealth is Python.
 We follow the [Google Python Style guide](http://google.github.io/styleguide/pyguide.html).
 The project code is examined using `pylint`, `flake8`, `mypy`, `black` and `sphinx-build` which will be run automatically in CI.
 It's recommended that you should run these tests locally before submitting your pull request to save time.
 Refer to the github workflow [here](https://github.com/asyml/forte/blob/master/.github/workflows/main.yml) for detailed steps to carry out the tests.
 Basically what you need to do is to install the requirements (check out the `Install dependencies` sections) and run the commands (refer to the steps in `Format check with Black`, `Lint with flake8`, `Lint with pylint`, `Lint main code with mypy when torch version is not 1.5.0`, `Build Docs`, etc.).